JeremyRand/namecoin.org/docs/faq/index.md

 ### How much does it cost to register a domain (a.k.a. a name)?

 The cost includes a registration fee and a transaction fee.
 The registration fee is 0.01 NMC, and the transaction fee is determined dynamically by miners (just like in Bitcoin).
-The registration fee might be made dynamic in the future.
+The registration fee might be made dynamic in the future, to improve economic incentives.

 ### How do I obtain namecoins?
 Can I mine them?